cavoq/patient-management-system/README.md

 # patient-management-system
-Patient management system written in Qt.
+Patient management system written in Qt for an assignment.

 ## Preview